plaidfinch/myxine/README.md

 as a reference for finding the names and properties of the browser events to which you can subscribe.

-**Step 2: Get what you want:** Now that you have a description of the events you want to listen for, send a **POST** request to the desired page path, with the subscription as the body of the request and `?subscribe` as the query string.
+### Step 2: Get what you want

+Now that you have a description of the events you want to listen for, send a **POST** request to the desired page path, with the subscription as the body of the request and `?subscribe` as the query string.
 With `curl`, this looks like: